Match: Replacement of white phosphorus

+Regulation of white phosphorus

-British company Albright and Wilson was the first company to produce phosphorus sesquisulfide matches commercially.
-The company developed a safe means of making commercial quantities of phosphorus sesquisulfide in 1899 and started selling it to match manufacturers.
-However, white phosphorus continued to be used, and its serious effects led many countries to ban its use.
+The serious effects of white phosphorus led many countries to ban its use.
 Finland prohibited the use of white phosphorus in 1872, followed by Denmark in 1874, France in 1897, Switzerland in 1898, and the Netherlands in 1901.
 An agreement, the Berne Convention, was reached at Bern, Switzerland, in September 1906, which banned the use of white phosphorus in matches.
 This required each country to pass laws prohibiting the use of white phosphorus in matches.

-The United Kingdom passed a law in 1908 prohibiting its use in matches after 31 December 1910.
+The United Kingdom passed the White Phosphorus Matches Prohibition Act 1908 (8 Edw.
+7. c.
+42) prohibiting its use in matches after 31 December 1910.
 The United States did not pass a law, but instead placed a "punitive tax" in 1913 on white phosphorus–based matches, one so high as to render their manufacture financially impractical, and Canada banned them in 1914.
 India and Japan banned them in 1919; China followed, banning them in 1925.

 In 1901 Albright and Wilson started making phosphorus sesquisulfide at their Niagara Falls, New York plant for the US market, but American manufacturers continued to use white phosphorus matches.
 The Niagara Falls plant made them until 1910, when the United States Congress forbade the shipment of white phosphorus matches in interstate commerce.